 Pros and cons

 While you won’t have to pay brokerage or fund fees if you buy physical gold, online dealers do mark up the gold they sell.
-Be sure to research the dealer and the spot price of gold before making a purchase.
-There’s also an opportunity cost to holding gold: It doesn’t generate income and there’s no guarantee it will appreciate like real estate or a stock portfolio does.
+Be sure to research the dealer and the spot price — or current market price — of gold before making a purchase.
+There’s also an opportunity cost to holding gold: It doesn’t generate income like equities can, and there’s no guarantee it will appreciate like real estate or stocks tend to.

 Keep in mind that physical gold can be bulky, so you have to factor in the cost of storing it in a secure place — which means either investing in a safe or renting a bank safety deposit box — as well as insuring it.